thewtex/thesis/strain_estimation/strain_estimation.rst

 6. Warp the remaining displacement by the correction field.
 7. Increment *i* and repeat at step 2. until *i = n*.

-This process is not trivial because the displacement image is defined on a grid with uniform spacing.
+This process is non-trivial because the displacement image is defined on a grid with uniform spacing.
 The inverse displacement field is calculated with the algorithm given by Chen et al. [Chen2008]_.